 - Sherlock's earlier attempt to do this was, sadly, a lot more successful.
 John receives a phone-call telling him that Mrs. Hudson has been shot.
 Sherlock refuses to go with him to see her and acts as if he doesn't care about her when previous events have clearly shown otherwise.
 Throughout the episode, people have been slowly turning against Sherlock, all except John, who has been fighting in his corner all the way until this moment, which causes him to snap and call Sherlock a "machine" before abandoning him as well.
 It turns out Mrs Hudson was fine all along and the whole thing was a ruse set up by Sherlock to get John to leave him so he could face Moriarty alone.

-- Twilight Zone: In the original episode "The Trouble With Templeton", the title character's obsession with his dead wife propels him back to a speakeasy in the 1920's when they were first in love.
+- The Twilight Zone (1959): In the episode "The Trouble With Templeton", the title character's obsession with his dead wife propels him back to a speakeasy in the 1920's when they were first in love.
 However, her shrewish, callous treatment of him there forces him to flee back to his present time.
 After he's gone back, his wife drops the act and breaks down in tears; it was all to make him let go of his obsession with her memory and continue to live his life.
 He figures it out, too, when he finds her acting script in his hand, back in the present day.

 - The Vampire Diaries: Stefan occasionally does this to Elena throughout the series.
 Stefan breaks up with Elena or turns his back on her in order to protect Elena.
 This is especially evident in season three when Stefan leaves Mystic Falls with Klaus and becomes a Ripper in order to protect Elena and the rest of the town.
 Elena also did this with Stefan in season two by breaking up with Stefan in order to protect Stefan and her family and friends from Katherine Pierce.